SchulzLab/STITCHIT/README.md

 The new parameter here is *-k*, which provides the GeneHancer regions in bed file format <chr> <start> <end> <ENSGID>.
 The file must be sorted according to the geneIDs.

+## How to run the linear regression for REM filtering?

+A R script is provided to run a linear model to filter REMs generated with either the MDL formulation of STITCHIT, UnifiedPeaks or GeneHancer.
+The most basic command to execute the script *Two_level_learning.R* is

+    Rscript Two_level_learning.R --dataDir <Data directory of regulatory elements> --outDir <Output directory that will be generated> --reponse <Name of the response variable> --cores <#CPUs>

+The script will learn a separate model for each gene for that segments are provided in the directory specified by *dataDir*.
+In the folder specified by *outDir* filtered segments will be stored.
+Similarly a performance overview file will be generated.

+Futher parameters are:
+        -outDir Output directory (will be created if it does not exist) -dataDir Directory containing the data
+        -response Name of the response variable
+        -cores Number of cores to be use (default 1) -fixedAlpha Use a fixed value for the alpha parameter in elastic net regulatisation, do not perform a grid search -alpha Stepsize to optimise the alpha parameter in elastic net regularisation (default 0.05) -testsize Size of test data[%] (default 0.2) -regularisation L for Lasso, R for Ridge, and E for Elastic net (default E) -innerCV Number of folds for inner cross-validation (default 6) -outerCV Number of iterations of outer cross-validation to determine test error (default 3) -constraint Specifies a constraint on the coefficent sign, enter N for negative and P for positive constraint -performance Flag indiciating whether the performance of the model should be assessed (default TRUE) -seed Random seed used for random number generation (default random) -leaveOneOutCV Flag indicating whether a leave one out cross-validation should be used (default FALSE) -asRData Store feature coefficients as RData files (default FALSE) -randomise Randomise the feature matrix (default FALSE) -logResponse Flag indicating whether the response variable should be log transformed (default TRUE) -ftest Flag indicating whether partial F-test should be computed to assess the significance of each feature (default FALSE)
+        -coefP p-value threshold for model coefficient (default 1, all OLS coefs will be returned)

+The parameters *cores*, *innerCV*, *outerCV*, *ftest* and *alpha* will can considerably affect runtime.

+## How to run the Nested version of STITCHIT.

+As explained [here](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526), a nested execution of STITCHIT avoids an overestimation of model performance.
+As this nested execution is more challenging, we provide a python script to manage the workflow: *NestedSTITCHIT.py*.
+Note that this script exclusively works with STICHIT, not UnifiedPeaks or GeneHancer.

+The script needs to be executed for each gene of interest as:

+    python NestedSTITCHIT.py <Normalised BigWig files> <Gene Annotation> <Discretised Expression Data> <Original expression data> <OutputFolder> <Size File> <geneID> <#Folds>  <Folder for R output>

+For each gene, <#Folds> times STITCHIT will be executed on a randomly selected set of samples (Monte Carlo Cross validation) and a linear model will be learned for each subset and evaluated on hold out data not used for feature generation.
+Note that using the nested execution is very resource and time-intensive.

 ## FAQ
 Q: I can not compile STITCHIT on my Mac!
 What is wrong?